 We record telephone calls for monitoring and training purposes which is kept for one month.
 This is used by the patient and Dermatica in the event of a dispute, and in order to manage and regulate the performance of our staff.

 We may share your Identity, Contact, Financial and Medical Data with your GP or any other third party, where you have provided your express consent for us to share Your Data with them.
-Please note that we will never share your Medical Data without your express consent.

 We may share Marketing and Communications Data where you have provided your express consent for us to share such with third parties for marketing purposes.

 We may also share Your Data:

 In addition to the disclosures set out in “Disclosing Your Data” above, some of our third parties are based outside the European Union so their processing of Your Data will involve a transfer of data outside the European Union.
 Whenever we transfer Your Data out of the European Union, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: